sshoogr/sshoogr/README.md

     }

 The tunnel will be closed upon closure completion.
-Also you can define a local port yourself in the following way:
+Also, you can define a local port yourself in the following way:

     tunnel(7070, '1.2.3.4', 8080) {
       def result = new URL("http://localhost:7070/flushCache").text